Royal Ascot racegoers swelter in heat as Queen misses another day

 The Prince of Wales and Duchess of Cornwall led the royal party.

-Royal Ascot racegoers sweltered in scorching temperatures as the Queen missed another day of the famous sporting event.
+Royal Ascot racegoers have sweltered in scorching temperatures but the Queen missed another day of the famous sporting event.

-The Prince of Wales and Duchess of Cornwall once again led the royal party, enjoying the atmosphere from the royal box and spending the day studying the form of the thoroughbreds.
+The Prince of Wales and the Duchess of Cornwall again led the royal party, enjoying the atmosphere from the royal box and spending the day studying the form of the thoroughbreds.

 Like the Queen, the world of racing looks forward to the summer meet, which is as much a social occasion as a sporting fixture.